UncleCShark/Cmaketopia/Docs/BuildSystem.md

 ## Get our feet wet

+As you may recall from section [A typical programmer's pipeline]({{site.baseurl}}/Docs/CommandLine#a-typical-programmers-pipeline) there are a few \" green boxes \"(processes) in the flowchart/workflow.
+Here is a list of processes we don't want to do manually:

+- building
+- testing
+- deployment.

+As you can guess, we want to automate these processes using scripts and CMAKE command-line tools.
+We will be utilizing cmake.exe to build, ctest.exe to test and cpack.exe to deploy a software package.
+Let's start learning how to build a software with cmake.exe.
-On the whole while working with cmake we mainly perform a simple workflow:
+On the whole while triggering a build with cmake we mainly perform a simple workflow:

 - generate a project buildsystem
 - build a project.

 During the generation stage the scripts for the native build tools are created.
-Next Cmake invokes the native build tools which uses scripts previously generated to build a project.
+In next step we use cmake.exe to invoke the native build tools which uses scripts previously generated to create binaries.

 ### Simple executable project - HelloWorld